-Sound Transit procured LRVs for the Tacoma Link initial segment service.
-The vehicle is manufactured by Škoda and supplied by Inekon, in the Czech Republic, and is based on their Astra car, with several differences for the US market.
+Sound Transit procured three LRVs for the Tacoma Link initial segment service.
+These vehicles were manufactured by Škoda and supplied by Inekon, in the Czech Republic, and is based on their Astra car, with several differences for the US market.